 If there's one thing Regular Show stars Mordecai and Rigby's boss Benson could use, it's a vacation.
 Fortunately, he just so happens to be going on one -- along with a motley crew from the park -- in the main Regular Show #6 story by Jeremy Lawson and letterer Kel McDonald, which is joined by backup story "Prank Most Foul" by Pranas Naujokaitis and Brad McGinty.
 What's not so fortunate is what happens while the team is away.
 Mild-mannered intern Thomas has been put up to the task of working on his "management skills" just as a familiar foe returns to wreak havoc.
 If anyone can help him out it's got to be Pops and Hi-Five ghost, though, right?
 Right?!

-Courtesy of Marvel, ComicsAlliance brings you an advance look at new single-issue periodicals going on sale in December 2013 from the publisher’s mainline Marvel, Ultimate Comics, MAX Comics and Icon imprints.
-Virtually all of the following books can be purchased digitally or at finer comic book shops, where you can also pre-order your selections to ensure you’ll get a copy before they sell out.
+Courtesy of Marvel, ComicsAlliance brings you an advance look at new periodical comic books, collected editions and graphic novels going on sale in February 2014 (and in some cases beyond) from the publisher’s mainline Marvel Universe titles, Ultimate Comics, the mature readers MAX imprint and the creator-owned label Icon.
+All of the following books can be purchased at finer comic book shops, where you can also pre-order your selections to ensure you’ll get a copy before they sell out.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.